open-telemetry/opentelemetry-cpp/exporters/etw/README.md

 used.

 There is currently **no built-in decoder available** for this format.
-However, there is ongoing effort to include the ETW/MsgPack encoder in [Azure/diagnostics-eventflow](https://github.com/Azure/diagnostics-eventflow) project, which may be used as a side-car listener to forward incoming ETW/MsgPack events to many other destinations, such as:
+However, there is ongoing effort to include the ETW/MsgPack decoder in [Azure/diagnostics-eventflow](https://github.com/Azure/diagnostics-eventflow) project, which may be used as a side-car listener to forward incoming ETW/MsgPack events to many other destinations, such as: